gajus/eslint-plugin-jsdoc/.README/rules/check-param-names.md

 ### `disableMissingParamChecks`

-Whether to check for missing `@param` definitions.
+Whether to avoid checks for missing `@param` definitions.
 Defaults to `false`.
 Change to `true` if you want to be able to omit properties.

 ## Context and settings